Healthy Homes Assessment Pirimai

 Pirimai Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Pirimai and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is required in all Pirimai and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records of their the compliance with any Healthy Homes Standards that apply or will be applicable throughout the tenancy period of their rental properties.
+• Property managers and landlords have to keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will be applicable during the tenure of your rental home.

 Starting 1 July 2021

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Beginning 1 July 2023

-• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes